AdamGonda/adamgonda.com/_posts/2022-06-05-Early-return.md

 we like to do something totally different.

 But in my day, to day I mostly encounter a different scenario.
-Where you have to return different values based on different conditions
+Where you have to return different values based on different conditions.

 ```js
 if (condition) {